protontypes/open-sustainable-technology/README.md

 - [VICRes](https://github.com/thanhiwer/VICRes) - The model simulates key hydrological processes occurring in a river basin (e.g., water and energy balances, streamflow routing), but does not account for the operations of artificial water reservoirs.
 - [AWSM](https://github.com/USDA-ARS-NWRC/awsm) - Automated Water Supply Model was developed at the USDA Agricultural Research Service.
 - [AED2](https://github.com/AquaticEcoDynamics/libaed2) - A community-driven library of modules and algorithms for simulation of "aquatic ecodynamics": water quality, aquatic biogeochemsitry, biotic habitat and aquatic ecosystem dynamics.
-- [General Lake Model](https://github.com/AquaticEcoDynamics/GLM) - A 1-dimensional lake water balance and stratification model.
-- [DORiE](https://ts-gitlab.iup.uni-heidelberg.de/dorie/dorie) - A Discontinuous Galerkin Solver for Soil Water Flow and Passive Solute Transport Based on DUNE
+- [DORiE](https://ts-gitlab.iup.uni-heidelberg.de/dorie/dorie) - A Discontinuous Galerkin Solver for Soil Water Flow and Passive Solute Transport Based on DUNE.

 ### Soil